top of page

 Why is consumer research important

-The voice of your business should mirror the voice of your customer, and your product should satisfy their needs.
+The voice of your business should mirror the voice of your customer (VOC), and your product should satisfy their needs.
 How better to attract your ideal audience than by using the language they use, reflecting back the pains they feel, and being there to help them find a solution to their woes.
 And by solution, I mean your product.

 Capturing the exact words and messages of your customers by speaking directly with them is a goldmine for your marketing strategy.